Skip to main content

 What professional learning is recommended / available for tutors?

-Applicants for PTT (Teacher Tutor) must complete 20 hours of professional learning aligned with the Australian Professional Standards for Teachers (APST) during 2021, including completing professional learning on the following topics
+Holders of PTT (Teacher Tutor) must complete 20 hours of professional learning aligned with the Australian Professional Standards for Teachers (APST), including completing professional learning on the following topics

 Some resources to support your professional learning in these areas can be found below.